-Legacy Media Art

-Media art in storage or not otherwise displayed but where the artists or technicians are available to support installation

-Group: Media Art Trend in 2021: Consensus Decision Added to List: 2019 Trend towards greater risk Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within 12 months, detailed services within this group prevent or reduce losses in this assessment is a priority. would impact on many group, possibly requiring the people and sectors. development of new preservation tools or techniques.
+Legacy Media Art the List Media art in storage or not otherwise displayed but where BILLER the artists or technicians are available to support installation ENDANGERED Digital State Group: Media Art Trend in 2021: ↑ Towards greater risk Consensus Decision Added to List: 2019 Trend in 2022: → No change Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within 12 months, detailed services within this group prevent or reduce losses in this assessment is a priority. would impact on many group, possibly requiring the people and sectors. development of new preservation tools or techniques.
 Examples: Media art in storage